ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Variables

-FlatOut 2 uses Shader Model 1, which is extremely basic so the HLSL has some quirks.
+My compiler (and the base game) uses Shader Model 1, which is extremely basic so the HLSL has some quirks.

 There's only 2 registers that can be both read and written to, so you are limited to 2 variables at one time.
 ```hlsl